 Following Stage 1, we perform improved wisp and 1/f noise subtractions.
-We use the wisp templates created by the JADES team (M. J. Rieke et al. 2023b; S. Tacchella et al. 2023), as these templates include almost all of the wisp features present in CEERS images.
-However, we zero out the templates offwisp so we do not introduce extra noise to the images during wisp subtraction.
-We scale and subtract the modified wisp templates by a coefficient that minimizes the variance of the image as described in M. B. Bagley et al. (2023).
-For the 1/fcorrection, we now use a three-step procedure.
+We use the wisp templates created by the JADES team (Rieke et al. 2023b; Tacchella et al. 2023), as these templates include almost all of the wisp features present in CEERS images.
+However, we zero out the templates off-wisp so we do not introduce extra noise to the images during wisp subtraction.
+We scale and subtract the modified wisp templates by a coefficient that minimizes the variance of the image as described in Bagley et al. (2023).
+For the 1/f correction, we now use a three step procedure.
 First, we mask source flux using an aggressive mask and measure and subtract a 2D background model, which captures the diffuse residuals of wisps and unmasked source flux around bright, extended sources.
 Next, we measure a sigma-clipped median value for each row of pixels, followed by each column.
-For this measurement, we use a slightly less aggressive source mask -created from only the mosaic for the given filter-to ensure there are sufficient unmasked pixels for a robust measure of the striping pattern.
+For this measurement, we use a slightly less aggressive source mask - created from only the mosaic for the given filter - to ensure there are sufficient unmasked pixels for a robust measure of the striping pattern.
 Finally, we measured a sigma-clipped median value for each "amp-row," or a row of pixels within a single amplifier.
 This second pass is aimed at removing any remaining amp-dependent noise patterns, and the amplitude of this correction is much lower.
-If too many pixels in a given amprow were masked, we do not apply a second correction for that amp-row.
-The threshold for the number of masked amp-row pixels can vary from image to image from $\sim 25\%$ to 75%, as images with bright sources require a different threshold than those with mostly fainter sources.
+If too many pixels in a given amp-row were masked, we do not apply a second correction for that amp-row.
+The threshold for the number of masked amp-row pixels can vary image to image from ~ 25 - 75%, as images with bright sources require a different threshold than those with mostly fainter sources.

-We have also redone the astrometry for all images using the JWST HST Alignment Tool (JHAT; A. Rest et al. 2023).
-The absolute reference catalog is generated from a 30 mas F814W mosaic that has been tied to Gaia EDR3 (Gaia Collaboration et al. 2016, 2021; L. Lindegren et al. 2021; see A. M. Koekemoer et al. 2011 for details on the HST mosaic creation).
-Rather than aligning all filters individually to F160W as with earlier CEERS reductions, for v1.0 we first align F277W-F814W, choosing this ACS filter for its higher resolution.
-We then create a full mosaic and catalog in F277W and use that as the reference for all other filters.
+We have also redone the astrometry for all images using the JWST HST Alignment Tool (JHAT; Rest et al. 2023).
+The absolute reference catalog is generated from a 30mas F814W mosaic that has been tied to Gaia-EDRS cite cite cite.
+Rather than aligning all filters individually to F160W as with earlier CEERS reductions, for v1.0 we first align F277W to F814W, choosing this ACS filter for its higher resolution.
+We then create a full mosaic and catalog in F277W, and use that as the reference for all other filters.
 Both the F814W and F277W catalogs are generated with Source Extractor using windowed centroid coordinates.
 We also remove point sources and spurious sources detected around diffraction spikes and image edges from these reference catalogs.
-After images are aligned using JHAT, we identify portions of the mosaic with median residual offsets in R.A. and/or decl. of >3 mas and apply the median shift to the corresponding set of images to correct for this residual offset.
-The rms of the alignment is $\sim$ 5-8 mas (NIRCam to NIRCam) and $\sim$ 8-11 mas (ACS to NIRCam).
+After images are aligned using JHAT, we identify portions of the mosaic with median residual offsets in right ascension and/or declination of >3 mas and apply the median shift to the corresponding set of images to correct for this residual offset.
+The RMS of the alignment is \sim 5-8 mas (NIRCam-to-NIRCam) and \sim 8-11 mas (ACS-to-NIRCam).